joinmarket-webui/jamdocs/docs/glossary.md

 ### Collaborative Transaction

 A collaborative transaction is a bitcoin transaction that --- you guessed it --- is done collaboratively by multiple participants.
+Specifically a coinjoin is a transaction with multiple inputs belonging to different users.

 ### CIOH

 Short for [Common Input Ownership Heuristic](#common-input-ownership-heuristic).
+It is assumed that all inputs of a transaction belong to a single person.

 ### Common Input Ownership Heuristic
 ## D